bednic/json-api/README.md

 This library is tested in production with Doctrine2 and SlimPHP.

-Library only provides data and wrappers to create valid JSON API document.
+Library only provides wrappers to create valid JSON API document.
 Controllers and Response is on you.

 ### [JSON API Standard Docs](https://jsonapi.org/)
 ### [Documentation](https://gitlab.com/bednic/json-api/-/wikis/)